preciofishbone/OmniaDocs/web-content-management/news/news-viewer/index.rst

 .. image:: newsviewertopstory2.png

-If three news articles are displayd, it will use the image with Portrait image rendition.
+If three news articles are displayed, it will use the image with Portrait image rendition.

 A "Simple List" view displays the news articles without image in a simple list.